StrongX/XGIFView/README.md

 # XGIFView
-this is a View witch can show the GIF Image
+this is a View which can show the GIF Image

 ![](https://github.com/StrongX/XGIFView/blob/master/XGIFView/gifDemo.gif)
 > XGIFView can show the GIF Image from local resource or downLoad from netWork.